What is Link Building?

 Performing in-depth research on your competitor’s content that ranks well on the search engine will help you understand the important information they’re providing their visitors.
 It also helps you to leverage that information and come up with something way better.

 When you choose to create content that stands out, you will realize that your content becomes longer.
-I understand that people’s attention spend has reduced over the years and you might wonder whether your potential customers will consume long-form articles.
+I understand that people’s attention span has reduced over the years and you might wonder whether your potential customers will consume long-form articles.

 Of course, they will.